plx30080-ctrl/CrecscentDataTool/blueprint.md

 ## Current Task

-Implement the historical data upload feature.
-I will create a new page with a file uploader and a downloadable CSV template.
+Enhance the data entry forms with detailed, role-specific fields and a date picker for selecting the submission date.